 In a large saucepan add the cranberries, along with the water, sugar, and zest from the oranges.
 Cook over medium-low heat until the sugar dissolves, stirring occasionally, about 10 minutes.
 Raise the temperature to medium and continue to cook until the cranberries begin to burst, about 10 to 12 minutes.

-Toss in the chopped oranges, apples, currants, and cinnamon sticks.
-Stir to blend into the cranberries.
+Toss in the chopped oranges, apples, currants, and cinnamon sticks, stirring to blend into the cranberries.
 Reduce the heat to low and cook until the mixture begins to thicken, about 8 to 10 minutes.
 Stir more frequently as the relish thickens.

-Once the relish has thickened pour in the cognac and Cointreau.
+Once the relish has thickened pour in the Cognac and Cointreau.
 To deepen the flavors you can flame the liquor if desired*.
 Continue cooking for about 5 minutes to allow the flavors to blend together.
 Stir in the toasted pecans.
 Serve warm, chilled or at room temperature.
-This relish keeps for about two weeks refrigerated.
+This relish keeps for about two weeks refrigerated or you can process in a water bath and keep for 6 months.

 Makes about 6 cups of relish or enough to fill 3 pint-sized jars.